Typography and Font Styles

 }

 We can use the text-indent property to indent only the first line of an element.
-This is especially useful for paragraph <p> elements, but a good use case is to use it as a class in a <span> element and indent the first line of a paragraph immediately after a heading (e.g., <h2>) element:
+This is especially useful for paragraph <p> elements.
+A common use case is to add a class to the first paragraph after a heading (e.g., <h2>) and indent its first line:

 .text-indent-example {